 An international initiative for climate change education

-Based in Paris, the operational OCE team coordinates a worldwide network of local and regional partners.
-This network is supported by both the scientific community (research institutions, academies of sciences, ...) and various NGOs, which contribute with their expertise to the production of education resources and to the professional development and field support of teachers.
-This community of practice ensures that schools get moving to face future challenges in a sustainable and holistic way, deeply rooted in their social environment and local communities.
+Based in Paris, the operational OCE team coordinates a worldwide network of national and regional partners.
+This network is supported by both the scientific community (laboratories, academies of science, IPCC, etc.), NGOs and local or national educational authorities.
+This community of practice, accompanied by the OCE, ensures that schools get moving to face future challenges in a sustainable and holistic way, deeply rooted in their social environment and local communities.